OpenXAI: Towards a Transparent Evaluation of Model Explanations: Introduction

-\hide{ \begin{enumerate} \item We provide open source implementations and easy-to-use APIs for twenty-two quantitative metrics to enable a comprehensive, systematic, and readily reproducible evaluation of the faithfulness, stability, and fairness of post hoc explanation methods. \item We also provide a collection of six synthetic and real-world tabular datasets spanning various domains along with their corresponding data loaders, and ready-to-use API interfaces for seven popular feature attribution methods, namely, \LIME, \SHAP, \Grads, \GradtimesInput, \SmoothGrad, and \IntGrad. \item Using the above implementations and APIs, we carry out systematic and rigorous benchmarking of the aforementioned state-of-the-art feature attribution methods to determine which methods perform well on what kinds of metrics. \item We design and develop a public leaderboard which captures the results of our benchmarking analysis, and paves the way for open and transparent evaluation of explanation methods. \item We design our framework OpenXAI to be extensible and flexible so that researchers and practitioners can easily incorporate new datasets and new explanation methods, and readily evaluate and benchmark them against state-of-the-art. \item Overall, our framework OpenXAI provides an end to end pipeline for simplifying and standardizing the process of data loading, experimental set up, and evaluation of post hoc explanation methods, thereby paving the way for expediting research in this emerging field, as well as enabling transparent and systematic evaluation of post hoc explanation methods. \end{enumerate}}
+\hide{ \begin{enumerate} \item We provide open source implementations and easy-to-use APIs for eleven quantitative metrics to enable a comprehensive, systematic, and readily reproducible evaluation of the faithfulness, stability, and fairness of post hoc explanation methods. \item We also provide a collection of six synthetic and real-world tabular datasets spanning various domains along with their corresponding data loaders, and ready-to-use API interfaces for seven popular feature attribution methods, namely, \LIME, \SHAP, \Grads, \GradtimesInput, \SmoothGrad, and \IntGrad. \item Using the above implementations and APIs, we carry out systematic and rigorous benchmarking of the aforementioned state-of-the-art feature attribution methods to determine which methods perform well on what kinds of metrics. \item We design and develop a public leaderboard which captures the results of our benchmarking analysis, and paves the way for open and transparent evaluation of explanation methods. \item We design our framework OpenXAI to be extensible and flexible so that researchers and practitioners can easily incorporate new datasets and new explanation methods, and readily evaluate and benchmark them against state-of-the-art. \item Overall, our framework OpenXAI provides an end to end pipeline for simplifying and standardizing the process of data loading, experimental set up, and evaluation of post hoc explanation methods, thereby paving the way for expediting research in this emerging field, as well as enabling transparent and systematic evaluation of post hoc explanation methods. \end{enumerate}}

 \xhdr{Related Work} Our work builds on the vast literature in explainable AI.
-Here, we discuss closely related works and their connections to our benchmark.
-A more detailed discussion of the related work is included in the Appendix.
+Here, we discuss closely related works and their connections to our benchmark (see the Appendix for further discussion).